Williangalvani/gstMAVLinkCamera/readme.md

 This is a barebones implementation of a MAVLink Camera using GStreamer pipelines.

-It is able to create rtsp streams from v4l2 devices, generated de definitions xml, and expose the controllers to QGC:
+It is able to create rtsp streams from v4l2 devices, generate the definitions xml, and expose the controllers to QGC:

 ![working example](camera-example.gif "Working example")